Aditya-Kumar-Gautam/TravelWorld-IBM-Certification-Project-Main/README.md

 ### Backend Folder
 - Goto backend folder in terminal
 - Run npm install
+- To connect to database install MongoDB Compass and create a connection using the URI in .env file
 - After install all the dependencies run node index.js

 ### Frontend Folder